Subscribe

 • Proof of residence.
 Some organizations may require proof of your current address, such as a utility bill or rental agreement, to ensure the dog will be living in a suitable environment.

 • References.
 You may be asked to provide personal references, such as friends or family members, who can vouch for your character and ability to care for a dog.
-The organization may contact these references to gather additional information.

 • Veterinary references.
 If you have previously owned pets, the organization may request contact information for your current or previous veterinarian.
 This allows them to verify your history of responsible pet ownership.